leonbarrett/BeanstalkCommandLine/readme.markdown

 This is a simple tool to help you out when creating repos in Beanstalk that follow a set template.

-This isn't a general command line tool, to access all of the features of Beanstalk.
+This isn't (yet) a general command line tool that will give you to access all of the features of Beanstalk.

 How
 ===

+To create a repo try this:

 `$ beanstalk create test_repo green`